10/6/2021

 speaker

 Yeah, absolutely.
 That's fine.
-And then the second question on inventory, I may have missed the details there or the comments, but should we see the build up in inventory right now as a sign that you expect to see strong deliveries in the next few quarters as well?
+And then the second question on inventory, I may have missed the details there before the comments, but should we see the buildup in inventory right now as a sign that you expect to see strong deliveries in the next few quarters as well?
 I mean, you are still delivering lots of products in this quarter growing fast.
-And despite that, you're building up inventory on a network basis.
+And despite that, you are building up inventory on a net basis.
 And will you be able to deliver to customers?
-Is that how it should be?
+Is that how you see it?

 speaker

-I think you can see that we are building up stock because from a seasonality perspective, the quarters coming is stronger than the quarters we just had.
+I think you can see it as we are building up stocks because from a seasonality perspective, the quarters coming is stronger than the quarter we had just had.
 So it's a natural thing that we build up stock at the moment.
 And we are building up stock in order to achieve the same thing as we achieved in Q4.
-So no change actually in our way of working.
-But it's a security to continue to operate the way we have done it in the last two quarters.
+So no change actually in our way of working, but it's a security to continue to operate the way we have done it in the last two quarters.

 speaker

-Okay, I see.
-And then the final question on product specifics related to the component shortages we have in the market.
-Which products are most scarce at the moment for customers and has that potential mix effect from your product mix affected your margin either positive or negative?
+Okay, okay.
+And then the final question on product specifics related to the component shortages we have in the market, which products are most scarce at the moment for customers and has that potential mix effect from your product mix affected your margin, either positive or negative?

 speaker

-The products the most difficult to get are the ones that are built to a specific specification to a specific customer because as there is a shortage and a production problem, the manufacturers are running longer production runs with more, let's say, normal or general products and not customer specific.
+The products in the most difficult to get are the ones that are built to a specific specification for a specific customer because the app, there is a shortage and the production problem, the manufacturers are running longer production runs with more, let's say normal or general products and not customer specifics.
 So it's really hard to get customer specifics into the factory.
+That's why.

 speaker